-- Goddess Shakti exists in numerous innocent and ferocious manifestations.
+- Goddess Durga exists in numerous innocent and ferocious manifestations.

 - Navratri signifies utter devotion and respect towards Goddess.
 People celebrate it with full devotion and enthusiasm.

-- It is believed that Goddess Durga defeated the demon- Mahishasura.
+- It is believed that Durga Mata defeated the demon- Mahishasura.
 This victory is celebrated by lightening up the houses and temples.